NgocMinhUniversityProjects/MVP_CNPM/README.md

 4 pages shall be included in this MVP:

-+ Login / Signup page
++ Login / Signup page (Complete)
 + Main page (Complete)
-+ Calendar edit page
++ Calendar edit page / Account page
 + Meeting page

 All data included have not been linked with a database but will be in the finished version.